 Once you’ve imported a design file and loaded a tool and piece of material, you’re ready to mill!

 Getting Started Projects

 Our Getting Started Projects will guide you through using the milling machine for the first time.
-There are three projects which cover the three most popular methods of using the milling machine.
-You'll engrave a dog tag using a SVG file, you'll mill a ring using a G-code file made in Fusion 360, and you'll make a PCB badge using a .brd file made in Eagle.
+There are three projects that cover the three most popular methods of using the milling machine: engrave a dog tag using an SVG file, mill a ring using a G-code file made in Fusion 360, and make a PCB badge using a BRD file made in EAGLE.
 All the materials to make these projects come with the milling machine!

-If you have questions or need help, please don’t hesitate to contact us at firstname.lastname@example.org!
-We'd love to hear from you!
+We can’t wait to see what you’ll make!
+If you have questions or need help, please don’t hesitate to contact us at email@example.com.
+We'd love to hear from you.
 Happy milling!